From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 Conclusion

 Achieving a high level of organizational effectiveness is essential to any organization’s thriving ability.
-One of the ways organizations can achieve this is by implementing an effective span of the control system.
+One of the ways organizations can achieve this is by implementing an effective span of control system.
 A well-designed span of control system helps organizations achieve a high level of organizational effectiveness.
 This ensures that managers have the correct number of direct reports.
 But even to do so, companies must understand what goes into an optimal span of control structure.
-If you are looking for advice on the same, then Alp Consulting definitely has the right things that can help your organization and HR team go about implementing it thanks to our decades of experience in the field.
+If you are looking for advice on the same, then Alp Consulting definitely has the right things that can help your organization and HR team go about implementing it, thanks to our decades of experience in the field.

 Frequently Asked Questions (FAQs)

-1. What is span of control?
+1. What is the span of control?

-The definition of Span of Control is number of direct reports a manager handles, supervises, and takes responsibility for.
+The definition of Span of Control is the number of direct reports a manager handles, supervises, and takes responsibility for.
 It defines the scope of a manager’s supervision and impacts the efficiency and effectiveness of an organisation.

 2. What are the types of span of control?